Health Savings Accounts - FAQ's

 - The HSA may serve the dual purpose of providing for both medical and retirement expenses.

 You, your employer, or both may contribute to your HSA.
 However, the total contributions are limited annually.
-The 2018 maximum contribution is $3450 for individuals, $6900 for families, or the amount of the health plan deductible, whichever is less.
-(HSA holders 55 and older may contribute an additional $1000 per year as a catch-up contribution, which means $4450 for an individual and $7900 for a family.)
+The 2024 maximum contribution is $4,150 for individuals, $8,300 for families, or the amount of the health plan deductible, whichever is less.
+(HSA holders 55 and older may contribute an additional $1,000 per year as a catch-up contribution.)

 - Spouses or dependents can also use the money for qualified, un-reimbursed medical expenses.

 - Security - Protect against high or unexpected medical bills.